wippra/SH_Simulation/readme.md

 ## Running the Simulation

+Python 3 is a requirement for this program.

 `secret_hitler.py` This is the main file which runs the program, which takes the following *optional* arguments

 - `-h` Provides a guide of commands